wtchg-kwiatkowski/observatory-web/db_backup_resources/db_backup_dev_notes.md

 It is recommended that you use service accounts for authentication.
 ```

-To use a service account for authentication (the `set account` step should have already been done):
+To set up a service account for authentication, first log in to the [console](https://console.cloud.google.com/iam-admin/serviceaccounts) and get the appropriate service account ID and key ID.

-- Log in to the console and get the appropriate service account ID and key ID from https://console.cloud.google.com/iam-admin/serviceaccounts
+Temporarily provide the observatory-db machine with the key by pasting it into a temporary file (e.g. `file_containing_key`) and doing this:
 ```
 sudo nano file_containing_key
 gcloud config set account 107470729430-compute@developer.gserviceaccount.com